- Gender and Relationships»

 Within the wedding flower industry prices tend to depend more on the season and the different flowers than they do anything else.
 What may cost one price in the summer may sky-rocket to a much higher price over the winter.
 Across the board though, florists tend to charge about the same amount for the different pieces they provide.

-However, like every other wedding vendor, the possibility of hidden costs and fees is just as likely with florists, as they too have delivery fees, taxes, labor costs, liability insurance, etc. to consider when putting together their customer contracts.
+Like every other wedding vendor, the possibility of hidden costs and fees is just as likely with florists, as they too have delivery fees, taxes, labor costs, liability insurance, etc. to consider when putting together their customer contracts.
 However, honest florists will reveal these costs up front as necessary costs when doing business.
 Some even try to temper these costs by offering freebies, like a free toss bouquet for the bride so she doesn’t have to give up her original.

 Before we can even address the range of prices offered for products and services, it’s important to address the bigger topic here.
 The flowers that are chosen, and in what number, will truly determine the cost of the flowers for the wedding.
 Choose the most expensive flower, and then request in bulk flooding every area of the wedding and you’re sure to have a large bill at the end.
 Choose flowers wisely and the wedding can still be flooded with beautiful flowers, but at a much lower cost.